Modern Dental Care For Your Pet

 Gingivitis invariably progresses to periodontitis if not treated.

 Periodontitis is not reversible.
-However, treatment can slow or halt the progression of disease.
+However, treatment can slow or halt the progression of the disease.

 If you have any questions about our services, please contact us today at (281) 363-8708.